techidaily/site-location-fake/source/_posts/a-detailed-vpna-fake-gps-location-free-review-on-lava-agni-2-5g-drfone-by-drfone-virtual-android.md

 ![netflix show release date](https://images.wondershare.com/drfone/article/2024/02/how-do-you-change-your-location-on-netflix-3.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ITtcSWvS8bo?si=4M4BfMgaabrW6148" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Maybe there is no complicated issue behind the geo-blocking of a particular Netflix show in your region.
 It’s possible that the release date is actually different in every country.
 If that’s the case, there is nothing to worry about.
 It’s just another marketing tactic to add an element of surprise for the fans.
 All you have to do now is sit back and wait as patiently as you can.
 If you’re too excited to be counting down the days, you may try to alter the location settings on your device.
 Find the most suitable guide on how to change your location on Netflix.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/mK1lEBRm_1w?si=FSaM0OKO0XBCgjtT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2.
 How to Change Your Netflix Region?